velosoayram/_python/README.md

 # coding
-all my resolutions about problems and ideas in any language.
+all my resolutions/studies about problems and ideas in python.